 What does “musume” mean in Japanese?

-Native speakers say “musume” to mean ‘daughter’ in Japanese.
-Very simple.
+Native speakers use musume often to mean a ‘daughter’ in Japanese.
 Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
-In this blog post, however, I will explain this word in detail based on its kanji character.
-And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “musume” more clearly.
+In this blog post, however, I’m explaining this word in detail based on its kanji character.
+And also, I’m explaining how to use it through example sentences.
+My explanations would help Japanese learners understand musume more clearly.
 Then, let’s get started!

 Contents